Dr Rachel Sykes BA, MSt, PhD

 Research

-My research and teaching focuses on memoir and contemporary life-writing, digital and popular cultures, and their intersections with gender and queer theory.
+My research and teaching focus on memoir and contemporary life-writing, digital and popular cultures, and their intersections with gender and queer theory.
 I am currently working on a study of ‘confession’ under neoliberalism and write regularly on feminist politics in contemporary literature, TV, and pop music.
+I previously worked in sound studies, focusing on the dynamics of loud and quiet as concepts in American culture.

 Other activities